DavidNazarian/BibLinkCreator/README.md

 ## Usage

-Let's suppose that we want to create ISBN links between the [DBpedia bibliographic references RDF dataset] (http://downloads.dbpedia.org/temporary/citations/enwiki-20160305-citation-data.ttl.bz2) and the [DBLP RDF dataset] (http://dblp.l3s.de/dblp.rdf.gz).
+Let's suppose that we want to create ISBN links between the [DBpedia bibliographic references RDF dataset](http://downloads.dbpedia.org/temporary/citations/enwiki-20160305-citation-data.ttl.bz2) and the [DBLP RDF dataset](http://dblp.l3s.de/dblp.rdf.gz).

 In can be done after we:

-1. Create a repository in Ontotext GraphDB, call it "DBpediaCitations" and import the [DBpedia references RDF dataset] (http://downloads.dbpedia.org/temporary/citations/enwiki-20160305-citation-data.ttl.bz2).
+1. Create a repository in Ontotext GraphDB, call it "DBpediaCitations" and import the [DBpedia references RDF dataset](http://downloads.dbpedia.org/temporary/citations/enwiki-20160305-citation-data.ttl.bz2).
-2. Create a second repository, call it "DBLP" and import the [DBLP RDF dataset] (http://dblp.l3s.de/dblp.rdf.gz).
+2. Create a second repository, call it "DBLP" and import the [DBLP RDF dataset](http://dblp.l3s.de/dblp.rdf.gz).
 3. Create a third repository for the results (preprocessed data and links) and call it "BibLinkCreator".
 4. Build the biblinkcreator-1.1.1.jar file and include it in a Java project.
 5. Use the following code: